 Menu

-CALS Awards: Maurer, Spitzer and WALSAA award recipients
+CALS Awards: WALSAA, Maurer and Spitzer award recipients

-Continuing with our celebration of this year’s CALS Awards recipients, we are sharing information about the winners of the Arthur J. and Ellen A. Maurer Extra Mile Award, the Robert R. Spitzer Teaching Excellence Award and the WALSAA Outstanding Advisor Award.
+Continuing with our celebration of this year’s CALS Awards recipients, we are sharing information about the winners of the WALSAA Outstanding Advisor Award, the Arthur J. and Ellen A. Maurer Extra Mile Award, and the Robert R. Spitzer Teaching Excellence Award.

 Megan Sippel